chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 *In this case, $s_2$ has a lower estimated utility than $s_1$, but we are more confident in the estimate for $s_1$ since it was based on deeper exploration.
 If we had enough time to explore the tree further, we could either explore $s_1$ more since it is more likely to be a good state, or we could explore $s_2$ since we haven't explored it as much and thus, could potentially be much better.*

 This is called the **exploration versus exploitation dilemma**.

+## The AlphaGo Pipeline
+The techniques used by AlphaGo are fairly standard; the novelity is in how these techniques are combined.
+The appraoch can be summarized as follows:

+1. Using supervised learning, a model, $\rho$, is trained to predict the distribution of made by expert Go players for any given board configuration.
+2. Through self-play reinforcement learning, $\rho$ is refined.
+3.

+### Training the Value-Function
+To compute the value-function, the authors began with an initial estimate of it.
+For now,

+### Initializing the Value-Function
+The first goal of AlphaGo was to decide on an initial value-function, $h: \mathcal{S} \rightarrow \mathbb{R}$.
+Of course, one could pick any arbitrary function.
+However,